0%

 • Technique

-• Closed reduction with splinting
+• Closed reduction and immobilization with early motion

 • ensure patient has sufficient analgesia to allow for adequate muscle relaxation